 Turn right on Sullivan Ridge Fire Road and hike 1.6 miles back down Sullivan Ridge Fire Road to return to the start for a 3.85-mile lollipop loop with 325 feet of elevation between the low and high points of the trek.
 Alternatively, you can stretch the hike to 4.25 by hiking north a bit further up the fire road to a junction with a single-track that travels along the top of Sullivan Ridge.
 Turn right and take the ridge-top trail back to the start.
 Sullivan Ridge continues north for several miles, eventually connecting with Mulholland Drive to allow extended hikes in the Big Wild of the Santa Monica Mountains.

 Before its demise, Murphy Ranch was said to attract dozens of local sympathizers who performed military drills during weekend gatherings.
 Today you can walk the grounds with less devious intentions, exploring this beautiful canyon with an ugly past.
-No fee or permit is required to visit Murphy Ranch from Sullivan Ridge Fire Road, so get out and take a look.
+No fee or permit is required to visit Murphy Ranch from Sullivan Ridge Fire Road.

 To get to the trailhead: From Sunset Boulevard, 3 miles west of the 405, turn north at the light onto Capri Drive.
 After 1/3 mile continue through the traffic circle, remaining on Capri Drive for another 1/3 mile until it comes to and end at Casale Road.
 Sullivan Ridge Fire road begins to the left.
 Find street parking to the right or on an adjacent road.